ykonstant1/dotfiles/philosophy.md

 	best.

 *	Exploit vertical space for long equation groups, and tame horizontal space.
-Use folds to handle the long environments that may result.
+Use folds to handle long environments.